theyosh/TerrariumPI/docs/_tabs/features.md

 The software is translated to multiple languages.
 This will also select the correct currency, number and date formatting.
 If you language is not available or is not complete, go to the [translation page]({% link _tabs/translations.md %}) to see how to update it.

-## Multiple enclosures and multi area
+## Multiple enclosures and multi areas

 It is possible to control multiple enclosures with a single Raspberry PI.
 As long you can hook up enough sensors and relays, you can create unlimited enclosures and areas.